 Brian continued to use concepts from the I-M-Able program using the iPad and refreshable braille display (RBD).
 The RBD produces “crisp” or distinct braille letters, which Brian could read!
 The RBD’s keys are easy to press, even for Brian’s hypermobile fingers.
 (Brian's fingers bend backwards when he pushes down on the braillewriter keys.)
 For more information, go to the Paths to Technology post, Brian: Learning to Write and the post, Brian: Learning to Read.

 Brian longed to be able to independently answer written questions and complete assignments – just like his peers.
 Digital reading assignments were prepared in Pages and shared with Brian; however, answering questions were still challenging.
 Using the iBooks Author app, teachers to make worksheets and assignments – including answering questions – via iBooks!
-(See post about using iBooks Author to create accessible iBooks.)
+(Editor's Note: IBooks Author app is no longer available.)
 Teachers were able to easily create radio button questions – VoiceOver reads the question and then Brian simply selects his multiple-choice answer by depressing the joystick when on the desired answer.
 Brian never dreamed he would be able to read and answer basic questions independently!
 He is so excited and proud of these new academic accomplishments!

 To download the iBook that Brian was reading in the video, go to the post, Cody’s O&M Adventures: iBook